 BTW, you CAN get Bertha’s Brownies at the Palmer House Hotel in Chicago… or, if you’re very lucky, your local group/ club/ HOA will invite Bertha to appear before your group and one of your members could be talked into baking these!
 (Save one for “Bertha” to take home for her hubby…)

 When the Crocker Memorial Church was just 12 years old, in 1913, 63 of Sarasota’s women came together and formed The Woman’s Club of Sarasota.
 Their service to our community can be summed up by this quote on their brochure:

 The good works of life consist of many small units.

 We are delighted to announce that The Woman’s Club has taken on a “small unit” for the Crocker Church: they are Continue reading

 The Kwenski Krewe: (left to right) Kendell Kwenski, Kay Kwenski, Norma Kwenski, Brent Kwenski and Montana Kwenski.
 The family provided the funding for handrails at the historic Crocker Memorial Church (1901) which is curated by the Historical Society of Sarasota County.
-The gift was made in memory of Brad Kwenski, Norman’s husband the the dad and grandfather of Kwenski family.
+The gift was made in memory of Brad Kwenski, Norma’s husband and the the dad and grandfather of the Kwenski family.